CAVEconnectome/precomputed_annotation_indices/README.md

 Here's the detailed walkthrough:

-1. Export the table from the database as a local CSV or Parquet file.
+1. Export your data table as a local CSV or Parquet file.
 Take note of the exact column names and ordering.
 You will need that.
 2. Create a data config json file.
 The name doesn't matter.
 	1. Start from a local copy of the template provided in this repo (*data\_config\_template.json*) and populate all the required fields (indicated in all-caps).
 This file must end up as legal JSON.
 Pass it through a JSON validator after you fill it in.
 Several are readily found online.
 If aspects of the template are confusing, use the example file (*data\_config\_example.json*) to guide you.
 It shows a fully populated config file for the MICrONS synapse annotation table.
 	2. Amongst other aspects of the data for this template, you will need: